Date/Time Reference Guide

 This article describes the data returned by most of the Date/Time modules.

 This JSON structure consists of properties representing a single moment in time.
 Below is an example of the structure.
-Most properties are self explanatory but for clarification see the table below.
+Most properties are self-explanatory but for clarification see the table below.

 Date/Time Object